Weevarv2.0

 Undo, redo, delete#

-Every move is recorded in a session.
+Every edit is recorded in a session.

 Keyboard shortcuts#